 In the monitored (expectant management) group:

-- Women were taught how to do kick counts every day and had nonstress tests 3 times per week.
+- Participants were taught how to do kick counts every day and had nonstress tests 3 times per week.

 - The amniotic fluid level was checked by ultrasound 2-3 times per week.

-- Labor was induced if the nonstress test was nonreactive [today we would call this “minimal variability with no accelerations”] or showed decelerations, if there was low amniotic fluid (deepest pocket <3 cm), if complications developed, or if the mother did not go into labor on her own by 44 weeks.
+- Labor was induced if the nonstress test was nonreactive or showed decelerations, if there was low amniotic fluid (deepest pocket <3 cm), if complications developed, or if the mother did not go into labor on her own by 44 weeks.

 - If doctors decided that the baby needed to be born, mothers did not receive cervical ripening—instead, they either had their water broken and/or IV oxytocin, or had a Cesarean without labor.